Meetings are a necessary evil, especially when working remotely.

 One of the things I learned while going to school was that I was a very visual and kinetic learner.
-If I attended the lectures, was able to see the slides or other material while I listened, and had a chance to talk about it myself or do something to drive the information into my brain, I rarely had to study outside of class.
+If I attended the lectures, could see the slides or other material while I listened and had a chance to talk about it myself or do something to drive the information into my brain, I rarely had to study outside of class.

-However, in the early days of online learning, some of my MBA classes were online.
+However, some of my MBA classes were online in the early days of online learning.
 The class consisted of reading the lecture, reading the readings, then having a written discussion with classmates on the discussion board.

 That didn’t work for me.

 I found three other people in the class who were local to my area.
 We met each week to host a class within the class.
 We all had to read everything but focus on a specific area that we would then “teach” to everyone else.

 I could skim everything, read my section, and prepare visuals and materials to teach others my topic.
 Preparing the visuals helped me better understand the information, and listening to the others explain the visuals they created helped me understand that information.

 Especially when we are all remote, visuals give the listener something to focus on.
 Even if it is just a bulleted list of topics to cover, something to focus on in addition to your face seems to add to the depth of the meeting.
 It also means that you are thoroughly covering all of the learning and communication styles in your meeting.